saikrishnags05/Project-for-Data-to-Decisions/RScript/RScript.md

 ### Cleaning State Names:

-We have a total of five states
+We then look at the time data by state.

     regions<-c(unique(HFS_data$state))
     regions

     ## [1] "IA" "NE" "CO" "NC" "SC"

-Now we update all the states name into full form and them into the dataset for easy understanding.
+Now we update all the states names in the dataset, which helps with overall readability.

     HFS_data$state<- as.character(HFS_data$state)
     HFS_data$state[HFS_data$state == "NE"] <- "nebrska"